sbw986/WB_Program_Generator/README.md

 # WB Program Generator #

-This script generates a program that can be use on a K&S 8028 wire bonder for automated bonding.
+This script generates a program that can be used on a K&S 8028 wire bonder for automated bonding.
 The script also generates a wire bonding diagram.

 ### MODULES ###